The 15 Best Spots for Breakfast in Cape Town (2026 Local Guide!)

 Personally, I LOVE going out for breakfast.
 I’m always trying out new spots with friends, and I’ve discovered some fantastic restaurants while living here.
 So if you’re looking for the best places for breakfast in Cape Town, just keep on reading!

-Jarryds is easily one of the best places to have breakfast in Cape Town, and I think pretty much anyone who’s ever been there will agree.
+Jarryd might sound like a guy who wears jorts, but JARRYDS is easily one of the coolest places to have breakfast in Cape Town, and I think pretty much anyone who’s ever been there will agree.

 The pancakes in particular are legendary – or at least, they went viral on TikTok.
 Oh, and they’re definitely sharing size, by the way!
 My friend and I ordered a stack each, and it was WAY too much food.

-Jarryds is in Sea Point and they don’t take reservations.
-It’s usually pretty busy here, which is testament to how good it is.
+Jarryds is along Regent Road in Sea Point (aka the main drag) and they don’t take reservations.
+It’s usually pretty busy here, which is testament to how good it is, but you don’t usually have to wait long for table as there’s plenty of seating.

 I feel like Between Us is where Cape Town’s cool kids go for breakfast.
 It’s got a chic, minimalist interior with a few kooky touches – like a big pair of glittery lips behind the bar.

-The menu is decidedly posh, with items like polenta pancakes and rhubarb carraway compote porridge on the menu.
+The menu is decidedly posh, with items like polenta pancakes and rhubarb caraway compote porridge on the menu.
 I’ve also had the Persian herb salmon frittata and it was incredibly good!

 There’s a nice, calm, atmosphere here, and the staff are really nice.
 I also love the iced coffee!